There is a 50 item limit per customer.

-Most of the electronic resources such as ejournals, databases and ebooks available at LANL are owned (copyrighted) by someone and governed by license agreements.
+Most of the electronic resources such as ejournals, databases and ebooks available at Lab are owned (copyrighted) by someone and governed by license agreements.
 These legal agreements determine how an electronic resource can or cannot be used.
 Please see the Copyright page for more information.

 The Research Library is open to the general public 9am-4p, Monday-Friday.